neutron-org/dex-quint-model/modelReport.md

  - If there were no swaps through `p`, the user has withdrawn the same value as deposited
  - The user withdrew no less value than deposited.

- Note: The value deposited is considered to be value after the (potential) autoswap fee has been paid.
+ Note: In case the autoswap fee needed to be paid, the initial deposited value is considered the one after subtracting the deposit fee.

  The Quint encoding of the property can be seen in `baseDexEvolution.qnt::poolProfitInv` and looks like this:
  ```bluespec